 Beate and Serge Klarsfeld, the struggles of memory (1968-1978)

-This exhibition was presented from December 7, 2017 to October 28, 2018 at the Shoah Memorial in Paris.
+This exhibition was presented from 7 December 2017 to 28 October 2018 at the Shoah Memorial in Paris.

-Fifty years after the slap administered by Beate Klarsfeld in 1968 to the West German chancellor Kurt Georg Kiesinger and forty years after the publication in 1978 by Serge Klarsfeld of the Memorial of the deportation of the Jews from France, the Shoah Memorial traces the work of Beate and Serge Klarsfeld in favor of the victims of the Holocaust and historical knowledge, against the impunity of former officials of the Final solution and against theanti-Semitism.
+Fifty years after the slap administered by Beate Klarsfeld in 1968 to the West German chancellor Kurt Georg Kiesinger and forty years after the publication in 1978 by Serge Klarsfeld of the Memorial of the deportation of the Jews from France, the Shoah Memorial retraces the work of Beate and Serge Klarsfeld in favor of the victims of the Shoah and historical knowledge, against the impunity of former officials of the Final solution and against theanti-Semitism.

 the exhibition site